 Additionally, an experienced company director (and Chair) with current and past board roles spanning the private, not-for-profit and government sectors in diverse industries including agriculture, rail, ports, infrastructure, disability services, and education.
-A Fellow of the Chartered Accountants, Australia and New Zealand and a Fellow of the Australian Institute of Chartered Accountants.
+A Fellow of the Chartered Accountants, Australia and New Zealand and a Fellow of the Australian Institute of Company Directors.

 Georgina Richters currently leads PwC’s Indigenous Consulting practice in Queensland.
 She has previously worked in leadership roles in both the public and private sector as well as not-for-profit.

 Georgina has more than 20 years’ experience working in Indigenous affairs at national, state, local, and community levels.
 She has a strong record of involvement in strategic planning and developing business improvements and in implementing the strategic direction and thinking of organisations.

 Georgina is a former Board Member of Bravehearts and is currently an Advisor to Tourism and Events Queensland, Aboriginal and Torres Strait Islander Committee.

 Dr Sally Pitkin is a company director and lawyer with over thirty years’ corporate experience.
 She has served as a director and board member of ASX 200 companies, Federal Government-owned business enterprises, private companies, regulatory bodies and non-profit organisations.

 Sally’s experience in business, including in the areas of corporate governance, risk management, strategy and business planning, organisational culture and stakeholder engagement, has been developed through her former executive roles in the legal industry and through 20 years’ experience as a non-executive director and board member.